julelang/jule/README.md

 A C++ header file dependency can be added to the Jule code and its functions can be linked.
 It's pretty easy to write C++ code that is compatible with the Jule code compiled by the compiler.
 JuleC keeps all the C++ code it uses for Jule in its <a href="https://github.com/julelang/jule/tree/main/api">api</a> directory.
-With the help of this API, it is very easy to write C++ codes that can be fully integrated into Jule.
+With the help of this API, it is very easy to write C++ code that can be fully integrated into Jule.
 <ol></ol> <!-- for space -->
 <img src="./docs/images/cpp_interop.png"/>

 <h2 id="future-changes">Future Changes</h2>
-JuleC is in early development and currently iy can only be built from source.
+JuleC is in early development and currently it can only be built from source.
 However, despite being in the early development stage, many algorithms (<a href="https://github.com/julelang/jule/tree/main/std">see the standard library</a>) can be successfully implemented.
 It is planned to rewrite the compiler with Jule after reference compiler and standard library reaches sufficient maturity.
-JuleC has or is very close to many of the things Jule was intended to have, such as memory safety, properties, structures with methods and generics.
+JuleC has or is very close to having many of the things Jule was intended to have, such as memory safety, properties, structures with methods and generics.
 <br><br>
 A release is not expected until JuleC itself is developed with the Jule programming language.
 The syntax and language design of the Jule programming language has emerged and is not expected to undergo major changes.